Veeam Recovery Media

 - Restore files — the File Level Restore wizard to restore files and folders to the original location or to a new location.

-- Switch to command line — Linux shell prompt with standard utilities to diagnose problems and fix errors.
+- Exit to shell — Linux shell prompt with standard utilities to diagnose problems and fix errors.